Sulayman Pasha Mosque: History

-Patron and Founder: Suleiman Pasha Al-Khadem
+Patron and founder: Suleiman Pasha Al-Khadem

 Suleiman Pasha Al-Khadem, also known as Hadim Suleiman Pasha, was a prominent statesman during the Ottoman Empire.
 Prior to his rise, many believed that no statesman would be able to replace Ibrahim Pasha; he was regarded as an excellent leader who handled affairs of state with ease and agency.
 Yet, after the death of Ibrahim Pasha, Hadim Suleiman Pasha was able to gain similar amounts of prominence, rising through the ranks due to his focus on establishing control of the Red Sea and the Persian Gulf.

-Fatimid Caliphate

-The mosque was built on the ruins of an old mosque of Abu Mansur Qusta, built by the governor of Alexandria during the Fatimid period in 1141 and existed since before the construction of the citadel.
-The new mosque was the result of a complete renovation and restoration programme on the site of the old mosque.

-Ottoman Empire
+Construction

 The mosque of Suleiman Pasha was built in 1528 after the first renovation of the citadel.
 Suleiman Pasha became governor of Egypt in the 15th century.
 The new building expressed the power of Suleiman Pasha.
 Suleiman Pasha had people to create the mosque, which includes Egyptian craftsmen and an architect.

 The Sulayman Pasha mosque is one example of the synthesis of architectural innovations that occurred in Egypt during the Ottoman Empire.
 Both indirect and direct architectural innovations from the Ottoman period were visible throughout Egypt.
 The golden age of the Ottoman Empire, in particular, led to the rise of the architect, Mimar Sinan, who introduced many innovative designs that inspired the rest of the Islamic world and architecture more generally.

 Before the Ottoman period began, the Mamluk style heavily influenced mosque architecture.
 While other areas in the Islamic world, such as then-Syria, were able to embrace the presence of the Ottoman style, it was not easy for Egypt to directly embrace and incorporate Ottoman elements at first.
 This was because Egypt, and Cairo in particular, was the center for the Mamluk Sultanate's golden age.
 As a result, when the Sulayman Pasha mosque was built, it incorporated both elements from both Ottoman and Cairene architecture.

-19th Century
+19th century

 While light restorations likely took place, the overall scheme of the mosque is original.
-Until restoration in the 19th century, a large model boat hung within the arcades adjoining the tomb of the mosque.
+Until restoration in the 20th century, a large model boat hung within the arcades adjoining the tomb of the mosque.
 The model boat was a reference to Pharaonic burial customs.